SEAN: So. Many. Books.

 Milkyway Hitchhiking is a new manwha from the creator of One Fine Day, and is also in full color.
 It seems to be episodic tales connected by a time-space cat.

-MELINDA: Wahoo!
+MJ: Wahoo!
 I loved One Fine Day, so I am very enthusiastic about this.

 MICHELLE: Oh!
 I forgot this was coming out.
 It looks like very much my sort of thing.